CSCfi/csc-user-guide/docs/apps/pcl.md

 ## Available

-__PCL__ is available in Puhti-rhel7 with following versions:
+__PCL__ is available in Puhti-rhel8 with following versions:

-* 1.9.1
+* 1.12.1 without PCLpy

-This version includes __PCLpy__ version 0.12.0 with Python 3.8.
+* 1.9.1 with PCLpy version 0.12.0 with Python 3.8.

 All included Python packages can be seen by using the command `list-packages`.

-PCL has been compiled with Boost, Eigen, FLANN and Qhull

-If you have a need for an updated version, please contact us at servicedesk@csc.fi

 ## Usage